akram6t/ViewToImage/README.md

   step 3 use this code in Activity

-        ViewToImageView c2i = new ViewToImageView(MainActivity.this,layout,"name");
+        ViewToImageView c2i = new ViewToImageView(MainActivity.this,layout,"imageName");

         button.setOnClickListener(new View.OnClickListener() {
             @Override